I’m Pat McClendon

 As a nurse leader in healthcare organizations for years, I thought helping nurses cultivate their authentic caring was out of reach.
 I thought the only way to impact caring — especially authentic caring — was to roll out a comprehensive professional practice model, and do whatever education on caring and caring science the budget would allow.

 And then something happened when I was a CNO.
-I awoke to the reality that the healthcare industry was not going to be changing anytime soon.
 I realized that if I wanted authentic caring to be more visible and active in my nursing organization, then I needed to put aside the pressures of staffing, budgets and time constraints and start talking about authentic caring.

 I started by asking nurses about their deep caring experiences.
 Right off, nurses’ responses grabbed me!
 Nurses wanted to talk and explore their thoughts, feelings and experiences about their personal authentic caring practice.
 And they made time to talk.
 I knew I needed to keep going.
 The more conversations I had—however momentary— the more nurses stopped, talked and shared , even when busy.